NVIDIA/deepops/docs/getting-started.md

 ## Requirements

-* A control system to run the install process (AKA: a provisioning node)
+* A pre-existing "provisioning" node which can be used to run Ansible and the install scripts
 * A cluster to deploy to (potentially a cluster of one server or a [virtual one](/virtual/README.md))

 ## Steps